`

 | Pan Theory with a required Brightness addendum factor |

 The horizontal scale on the bottom represents "redshifts" "z" which equal the proportional wavelength increase of these "MW standard" galaxies, and the entire observed wavelength is equal to (z + 1).
 The vertical scale on the left-hand side represents ΔDM, the change in luminosity of the standard galaxies you are observing based upon changes in their redshift input values.
-The blue line is what you should expect to see concerning "MW standard-galaxy-brightnesses" when using the Hubble distance formula, and the red line is what you should expect to see of brightness of a "MW standard-galaxy" when using the 'P" Hubble formula, neutral relative brightnesses neither positive nor negative.
+The blue line is what you should expect to see concerning "MW standard-galaxy-brightnesses" (MW), when using the Hubble distance formula, and the red line is what you should expect to see of brightness of a MW standard-galaxy when using the 'P" Hubble formula, neutral relative brightnesses neither positive nor negative.
 We have no calculation for this since when using the 'P' Hubble equation to calculate distances, any non-nuetral luminosity would mean a galaxy that is either more, or less luminous than the Milky Way.
 This would only be interesting for astronomers who are looking at such entities.
 And if so they should contact us at the email listed below and we would expect that ASAP we could include such a calculation based upon their need.
-Also, all those who have comments about this site or calculations should also contact us about typos, context, questions, etc. at the email address below.
+Also, all those who have comments about this site or calculations should also please contact us about typos, context, questions, etc. at the email address below.
+We will apprediate every comment, some of which might help us provide a better understanding of the information that we are trying to convey.
 Again, I think we should illiterate that if one is instead using the 'P' Hubble formulas to calculate cosmic distances and brightnesses, then the brightness line should be almost completely straight when viewing MW-like galaxies, like the red line and dots in the diagram above.

 |